p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/qol/README.md

 ## Changelog

+## 1.8.1 - 13/09/2022

+* Fixed the follower menu breaking in some instances with the healing bay mod on.

 ### 1.8.0 - 11/09/2022 - Some options have moved categories, I suggest a clean config file.

 * Lumberjack stations now have their loot speed delay lowered when collecting from the chest.
 Its not totally 0 (its 0.01), because it makes the animations look like junk.